InfantEdward/realtime-agent/README.md

 ## Using the Browser Frontend

 Once the app is running, open your browser and navigate to `http://localhost:8000`.
-You will see the Realtime Agent App interface with the following controls:
+The frontend now supports multiple interaction methods:

+### Session Controls

+- **Start Session:**
-1. **Start Session:** Click the "Start Session" button to initiate a new session.
-The session ID will be displayed.
+  Click the **Start Session** button to initiate a new session.
+The session ID will be displayed, and a WebSocket connection is opened to handle real-time communication.

+- **Stop Session:**
-2. **Stop Session:** Click the "Stop Session" button to end the current session.
+  Click the **Stop Session** button to end the session.
+This stops audio recording (if active), clears the transcript displays, and closes the WebSocket connection.
-3. **Start/Stop Recording:** Click the "Start Recording" button to begin recording audio.
-The button will change to "Stop Recording" while recording is active.
-Click it again to stop recording.

-The transcriptions will be displayed in real-time in the "Transcript" section, and TTS playback will be scheduled automatically.
+### Audio Recording & TTS Playback

+- **Start/Stop Recording:**
+  The **Start Recording** button toggles to **Stop Recording** when recording is active.
+When activated, the browser will capture audio from your microphone and send audio chunks via the WebSocket.
+Incoming `audio_delta` messages from the server trigger TTS playback, ensuring seamless audio playback using an AudioContext with a 24kHz sample rate.

+### Text Input

+- **Send Text:**
+  Use the text field to type messages and click **Send** (or press Enter).
+The text is sent to the agent, and your input is also displayed in the transcript area.
+This allows you to combine audio and text interactions in real time.

+### Transcription Displays

+There are two transcript boxes:
+- **Input Transcript:** Shows transcriptions from either the user’s spoken words or manually entered text.
+- **Response Transcript:** Displays transcriptions or text deltas from the agent's responses.

 ## Customizing the Tools